JordyNtambwe/snake-client/README.md

 - Try to not hit the walls, other snakes, and your own tail or else it's game over!

 ## Controls
--  - Moves the snake "up"
+- "w" = Moves the snake "up"
-- "a" - Moves the snake "left"
+- "a" = Moves the snake "left"
-- "s" - Moves the snake "down"
+- "s" = Moves the snake "down"
-- "d" - Moves the snake "right"
+- "d" = Moves the snake "right"
-- "i", "o", or "p" =
+- "i", "o", or "p" = Banter

-W A S D
+- Exit the game = press "CTRL + C"